EZIOthore/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Ealllooo this is my first blog page "
 ---

-I'm glad you are here.
-I plan to talk about ...
+i dont know what to do with this life ...